ethereum/consensus-specs/specs/merge/beacon-chain.md

 ## Introduction

-This patch adds transaction execution to the beacon chain as part of the Merge fork.
+This upgrade adds transaction execution to the beacon chain as part of the Merge fork.

+Additionally, this upgrade introduces the following minor changes:
+* Penalty parameter updates to their planned maximally punitive values

 ## Custom types